GreenAntTech/JSphere/CREATE_PROJECT.md

 ```

 ### The app.json File
-The app.json file contains your project's application configuration and looks something like this:
+The app.json file contains your project's application configuration and is a collection of properties like this:
 ```
 {
 	"packages": {